 This collection was generated by Larry Livingston during his tenure at NEC as Assistant to the President and Vice President.
 These materials had been kept in storage until they were transferred to the Archives in 2004.

-Access to the Larry Livingston Collection is granted by the Archivist.
+Access to the Larry Livingston Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There may be some restrictions on this collection, primarily with regards to the faculty files.
 Issues concerning access will be addressed on a case by case basis.